 Despite Arizona’s late progress to being more forceful for distracted driving, many cell phone related accidents still occur.
 In fact, according to Scripps Media, Inc. one Arizona family is working with Arizona State Senator Steve Farley to get a texting law on the books.

 Here at SGP Law, we take distracted driving very seriously.
 Our experienced personal injury attorneys have investigated and sought justice for those whose lives were severely physically damaged or tragically lost due to a negligent driver.
 We urge everyone to be aware of every driving distraction.
 C

-Many auto collisions are caused by distracted driving.
+Many auto collisions are caused by distracted driving or reckless driving.
 There were many deadly collisions caused by various factors throughout in recent weekends, including an accident where a van collided with a parked semi-truck after failing to slow for traffic (ABC 15).
 While not all of these accidents were the result of distracted driving, many drivers habitually drive while distracted, putting their own lives and the lives of other drivers at risk.
 Distracted driving is any activity that involves averting your eyes from the road.
 Many activities, such as texting or eating while driving, are done out of habit, but are nonetheless very dangerous.